-CG 3.3.23 Intermediate products from the OR and/SPS will be matched to patient activity according to defined matching criteria in accordance with Standard 2.2.
-For example, for inpatients, the dates between the admission and discharge date will be used to find OR and or SPS intermediate products for matching for patient activity as the relevant sessions will fall between these dates.
+CG 3.3.23 Intermediate products from the OR or SPS will be matched to patient activity according to defined matching criteria in accordance with Standard 2.2.
+For example, for inpatients, the dates between the admission and discharge date will be used to find OR or SPS intermediate products for matching for patient activity.